WHAT WE DO

 OUR CONTEXT

-The ongoing violence has resulted in a surge in injuries, straining an already depleted healthcare system.
-In 2024, Myanmar became the world’s deadliest country for landmine and unexploded ordnance casualties.
-Even if violence stopped today, injuries will be treated for decades.
+• The ongoing violence has resulted in a surge in injuries, straining an already depleted healthcare system.
+In 2024, Myanmar became the world’s deadliest country for landmine and unexploded ordnance casualties, with children representing a fourth of casualties.
+Even if the war stopped today, injuries will be treated for decades.

-Ongoing attacks have forced healthcare providers to flee and brought educational programs to a standstill.
-This has widened the gap between the number of patients and number of doctors.
-The closure of schools and universities is .
+• Ongoing attacks have forced healthcare providers to flee and brought medical education programs to a standstill.
+The lack of doctors and the halting of training programmes risks widening the already wide gap between the number of patients and doctors able to treat them.
+The impact of the educational impasse will be felt for years.

 In light of the ongoing situation, we work to enable long-term, sustained change.
 We do this by expanding healthcare infrastructure, providing specialized training in cities and remote areas, as well as supporting innovative means to enhance access between medical professionals and patients.